almarklein/asgineer/README.md

 minutes to read!

 When running Asgineer on [Uvicorn](https://github.com/encode/uvicorn), it is one of the fastest web frameworks available.
+It supports http long polling, server side events (SSE), and websockets.
+And has utilities to serve assets the right (and fast) way.

 ## Example